South Carolina

 Student Funding

 Parents or guardians receive a tax credit worth the lesser of (1) $11,000 per student or (2) their children’s actual cost of attending school.
 However, if the student receives an Educational Credit for Exceptional Needs Children Fund scholarship, then the credit claimed may equal only the difference of $11,000 or the cost of tuition, whichever is lower, and the amount of the tax credit-funded scholarship.
-The total cap on the program is $2 million (although there may be some flexibility based on participation in the Educational Credit for Exceptional Needs Children Fund program; total cumulative cap for both programs is $14 million).
+The total cap on the program is $2 million.
+However, there may be some flexibility based on participation in the Educational Credit for Exceptional Needs Children Fund program as up to $3 million in unused Fund credits can be used for this refundable credit instead.

 Student Eligibility

-Parents are eligible if their child has been designated by the South Carolina Department of Education as meeting the federal definition of a “child with a disability” (34 CFR § 300.8).
-Additionally, a student’s parents must believe the assigned public school district does not sufficiently meet the student’s needs.
-Students who have been diagnosed within the last three years by a licensed speech-language pathologist, psychiatrist, medical, mental health, psycho educational or other comparable licensed healthcare provider as having one of the following are eligible: a neurodevelopmental disorder; a substantial sensory or physical impairment (such as deaf, blind, or orthopedic disability); or some other disability; or acute or chronic condition that significantly impedes the student’s ability to learn and succeed in school without specialized instructional and associated supports and services tailored to the child’s unique needs.
-Students must attend an eligible independent school.
+Students are eligible to receive scholarships if a local school district has determined that they are a child with a disability who needs special education and related services under the state’s evaluation criteria.
+Students are also eligible to receive scholarships if a licensed speech-language pathologist, a psychiatrist, or a medical, mental health, psychoeducational, or other comparable licensed healthcare provider has diagnosed a student with an impairment within the last three years.
+Impairments include a neurodevelopmental disorder, a substantial sensory or physical impairment (such as deafness, blindness or orthopedic disability), or some other disability or acute or chronic condition that significantly impedes the student’s ability to learn and succeed in school without specialized instructional and associated supports and services tailored to the child’s unique needs.
+Students must attend an eligible independent (nonpublic) school.

 EdChoice Expert Feedback